 What is a ThreadLift and what does it do?

-The ThreadLift is accomplished by using tiny surgical prolene sutures to lift and support droopy elements of the brow, cheek, jowls, and upper neck, without removing any skin.
+The ThreadLift is accomplished by using tiny surgical prolene sutures to lift and support droopy elements face, without removing any skin.
 Different sutures and lengths will be used depending upon the area(s) you need lifted.
 Prolene sutures are FDA-approved and are used in all medical procedures requiring permanent sutures.
-The only difference with these prolene sutures is that some are "barbed" for specific facial contouring and elasticity.
+The only difference with these prolene sutures is that some are “barbed” for specific facial contouring and elasticity.
+Please note that these sutures are NOT PDO threads and are not absorbable.
+We do not do procedures with PDO threads in our office.

 The threads are inserted under the skin in precise locations using a small hollow needle.
 The inserted thread is then able to grasp onto the droopy skin and soft tissue.
 With the lift effect secured, the hollow needle is removed without leaving any scars.
 The end of the thread is cut off very short where a loop is tied securely and the knot cut, allowing it to retract deep under the skin where it cannot be seen or felt.
 The threads used during the ThreadLift procedure stay within the deep fat and subcutaneous tissue forever, as they are non-absorbable.